cainy-a/YelloskinOsu/README.md

-# YelloskinOsu
+# Distraction***Less*** for osu!

-My osu! skin.
+A no-distractions osu! skin based on Yelloskin.
+Hides all HUD elements during gameplay.

 This is not a skin made by me, it is a combination of lots of different skins that I hacked together into one.